The Best Bath Balls Recipe !

 * Essential Oils – The aromatic chemicals extracted from botanicals called essential oils, can be added when you are making your own bath balls, to create naturally scented, and therapeutic, bath soaks.
 Add to your mixed dry ingredients at about 6 – 8 drops per bath.

-Additional Info: When adding essential oil based fragrance it is important to keep the activity of those oils in mind when making your selection because the activity relevant to each essential oil will effect the bath balls and ultimate the bath soak.
+Additional Info: When adding essential oil based fragrance it is important to keep the activity of those oils in mind when making your selection.
+It is because the activity relevant to each essential oil will effect the bath balls and ultimate the bath soak.